normanpatrick/emacs-min/README.md

 - `history`
 - `ido.last`

-## What This Config Currently Preserves
+## Current Behavior

-- your old `hc-zenburn` theme setup
+- `hc-zenburn` loaded from `themes/hc-zenburn-theme.el`
-- your old fuzzy filename matching via `ido`
+- `ido` with flex matching for file and buffer selection
 - `yasnippet` enabled globally from the vendored local copy
-- backups and autosaves in a temp directory
+- backups and autosaves stored outside project directories
 - `recentf`, `savehist`, `winner-mode`, `show-paren-mode`
-- your old global keyboard habits including `C-z`, `C-S-z`, `M-k`, `C-c o`, `F12`, `F9`
-- `windmove` shift-arrow navigation
+- global keybindings for window movement, window resizing, undo, buffer cleanup, and file switching
-- tmux/iTerm key translations from the old config
+- tmux/iTerm key translations when running inside tmux
 - encrypted file support via `epa-file`
 - C/C++ Linux style with `c-basic-offset` 4 and `outline-minor-mode`
 - Markdown files associated with `markdown-mode`
 - Python `outline-minor-mode`
-- Python `ifm<TAB>` snippet via local `yasnippet` snippets
+- Python `ifm<TAB>` snippet via local snippets
 - Go `M-a` / `M-e`, outline setup, and `gofmt-before-save` when available

-## What Is Still Intentionally Missing
+## Not Included By Default

-These are not part of startup unless you add them back on purpose:
+These are not part of startup unless explicitly reintroduced:
 - `auto-complete`
 - `undo-tree`
 - `fill-column-indicator`
+- Haskell-specific startup wiring
+- Angular-specific startup wiring
-- Haskell, Go, Angular, Nix, Clojure, and similar language-specific startup wiring
+- Nix-specific startup wiring
-- Haskell, Angular, Nix, Clojure, and similar language-specific startup wiring
+- Clojure-specific startup wiring
 - the old monolithic `nemacs.el`

 Some legacy package-backed keys are present as lazy wrappers, but the packages themselves are not loaded by default: